RackunSec/dciso/README.md

 Arguments:
-  build (RELEASE) - Build the chroot directory. clean - Destroys the chroot directory. start - Starts a chroot session in ./chroot. end - Ends the current chroot session from ./chroot
+  build (RELEASE) - Build the chroot directory. install-dep - Install all dependencies required for DCISO. clean - Destroys the chroot directory. start - Starts a chroot session in ./chroot. end - Ends the current chroot session from ./chroot